hail2u/node-css-mqpacker/README.md

     Use a single dash for INPUT to read CSS from standard input.

+When PostCSS failed to parse INPUT, CLI shows a CSS parse error in GNU error format instead of Node.js stack trace.

 The `--sort` option does not currently support a custom function.